Hi Kumar, come on yaar, what's next? What is the salary?

-Basic pay = A remuneration offered to an employee depending on nature, qualification, experience, responsibilities, etc., attached to a job.
-DA = Dearness Allowance, meaning an allowance to meet the increase in prices of your day-to-day needs, an allowance to partially help you buy things which have become dearer to you.
+Basic pay is the remuneration offered to an employee depending on the nature of the job, qualifications, experience, responsibilities, etc. DA (Dearness Allowance) is an allowance to meet the increase in prices of your day-to-day needs, helping you buy things that have become dearer.
 In the government and industrial sectors, this will vary depending on the movement of wholesale/consumer price indices, periodically announced by the government.
-HRA = House Rent Allowance, meaning an allowance meant to meet an employee's housing expenses.
-Normally, these allowances are expressed in terms of a percentage of basic pay, for example, DA @ 50%, HRA @ 20% on basic, etc. CCA = City compensatory allowance, this is provided mostly by the government sector at 10 or 20% of basic pay.
+HRA (House Rent Allowance) is meant to meet an employee's housing expenses.
+Normally, these allowances are expressed in terms of a percentage of basic pay, for example, DA @ 50%, HRA @ 20% on basic, etc. CCA (City Compensatory Allowance) is provided mostly by the government sector at 10 or 20% of basic pay.
 This is not necessarily fixed as such.
 An employer can fix total remuneration as a package altogether without splitting it into basic pay, DA, HRA, etc.

-These terms are generally in vogue in the government sector and corporate/big companies but not as much in small firms in the private sector where they offer CTC (means cost to company), which normally includes benefits like PF, Bonus, incentives, LTA, medical, conveyance, the equivalent of food coupons, etc. However, this is not uniform among all employers.
+These terms are generally in vogue in the government sector and corporate/big companies but not as much in small firms in the private sector where they offer CTC (Cost to Company), which normally includes benefits like PF, Bonus, incentives, LTA, medical, conveyance, the equivalent of food coupons, etc. However, this is not uniform among all employers.
 Right?

 Thanks,